 The Family Educational Rights and Privacy Act protects against the release of information identifying he students who were disciplined or specifying what their discipline was."

 Handful of incidents: Dolheimer said a handful of hazing incidents involving physical assault occurred off campus during September and October.
-She declined to detail exactly what happened but did say the incidents were "organized hazing rituals" that were consistently the same each time they occurred.

 "Some of our student-athletes on the wrestling team were subjected to initiation rites from their teammates," school president Pamela Gunter-Smith said in the news release.
 "These actions have no place at our school or on any college campus, and they will not be tolerated."